Law used against Trump allies now at center of Giuliani probe

 A computer repair shop owner in Wilmington, Delaware, took custody of Hunter Biden’s abandoned laptop and eventually turned it over to the FBI.

-The shop owner also provided the hard drive to Mr. Giuliani, who passed it to the New York Post, which authenticated the emails and broke the story last October.
+The shop owner also provided the hard drive to Mr. Giuliani, who passed it to the New York Post, which authenticated the emails and broke the story in October.

 Sign up for Daily Newsletters